 Very Easy Interview

-I applied through college or university and the process took 3 months - interviewed at Intel Corporation in February 2011.
+I applied online and the process took a day - interviewed at Intel Corporation in August 2013.

-I applied through a recruiter and the process took 4+ weeks - interviewed at Intel Corporation in January 2010.
+I applied through an employee referral and the process took 2 weeks - interviewed at Intel Corporation.

 Interview Question – No difficult questions.
 Answer Question

 Very Easy Interview